MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 (This section is preliminary.)

-`djq.variables` contains a single function which allows you to select a different back end for computing variables.
+`djq.variables` contains a single function which allows you to select a different back end for computing variables:

 ```
 cv_implemementation(impl)